Volunteering

 Sunderland North Rangers - North East Sport and Friends of Fulwell

-Location: Fulwell which include the beaches, coastline and Cutthroat
+Location: Fulwell which include the beaches, coastline and Cut Throat Dene

-Types of volunteering include: Litter picking, planting, weeding, general tidy up, painting
+Types of volunteering: Litter picking, planting, weeding, general tidy up, painting

-Dates and Times vary so please contact Peter Curtis for more information about dates, times and localtions
+Dates and Times: vary so please contact Peter Curtis for more information about dates, times and locations

 Meeting Points: Monkwearmouth Academy SR6 8LG or as where and when